arepb/tuebor/index.md

 **What is the goal of Tuebor?**

-The more Michigan leaders support Michigan founders, the more Michigan leaders we’ll have.
-Tuebor’s success will mean the State of Michigan will have more individual venture capital investors than anywhere else on earth.
+Our goal is to increase the number of Michigan investors backing Michigan businesses.

 **Are there fees / costs associated with Tuebor?**